Radix Sort Algorithm in Data Structure

 The sorting process involves the following properties:

-• Finding the maximum element and acquiring the number of digits of that element.
-It gives us the number of iterations the sorting process will follow.
+• Finding the maximum element and getting the number of digits of that element.
+This gives the number of iterations the sorting process performs.

-• Group the individual digits of the elements at the same significant position in each iteration.
+• Grouping the individual digits of the elements at the same significant position in each iteration.

-• Grouping process will start from the least significant digit and end at the most significant digit.
+• The grouping process starts from the least significant digit and ends at the most significant digit.

-• Sorting the elements based on digits at that significant position.
+• Sorting the elements based on the digits at that significant position.

 • Maintaining the relative order of elements that have the same key value.
-This property of the radix sort makes it a stable sort.
+This property of Radix Sort makes it a stable sort.

-The final iteration will give us a completely sorted list.
+The final iteration returns a completely sorted list.

 Working of Radix Sort Algorithm